 In this article, our Las Vegas criminal defense attorneys discuss:

-- 1. What is voluntary manslaughter in Las Vegas, NV?
+- 2. What is the sentence for voluntary manslaughter in Nevada?

 - 6. Related offenses